profullstack/fasting/README.md

 - **🤖 AI-powered personalized recommendations** - Get meal, exercise, and drink suggestions based on your activity level, medical conditions, fasting status, and preferences
 - **👤 User profile management** - Set activity level (sedentary/moderate/active) and medical conditions for personalized recommendations
 - **📏 Imperial/Metric unit system support** - Comprehensive support for both measurement systems with automatic conversion
-- **Automatic calorie estimation** using OpenAI's GPT-4o model for food and exercise with personalized prompts
+- **Automatic calorie estimation** using OpenAI's GPT-4o model for food and exercise with personalized prompts and visual progress indicators
 - **Weight monitoring** - Log and visualize weight trends with ASCII charts in your preferred units
 - **Calorie tracking** - Daily calorie intake and burn visualization with line charts
 - **Cloud storage** - Optional Supabase integration for cloud data storage and sync